 While this record may highlight a world increasingly prone to climate change, it also highlights how easily we turn to familiar measurements of performance.
 In this instance, speed is what captured headlines.
 Fastest.
 Quickest.
 Should the headline, instead, have gone to Virgin Atlantic whose A350 on the same route took just one minute more than the British Airways flight but quite possibly broke the record for the lowest carbon footprint of any jet aircraft flying from New York to London.
 Changing times may call for new measurements of performance.

-Airlines today are working on many fronts to improve the environmental footprint of flying and yet consumers who are concerned about the impact of flying are offered in the media little more than a choice to not flying or to off-set the carbon associated with flights they do take.
-As an industry we could do better at giving consumers information they need to make smart choices about which airline to fly with.
+Airlines today are working on many fronts to improve the environmental footprint of flying and yet consumers who are concerned about the impact of flying are offered in the media little more than a choice to not flying or to offset the carbon associated with flights they do take.
+As an industry, we could do better at giving consumers the information they need to make smart choices about which airline to fly with.

 But what of consumer choice?
 While ‘flight carbon calculators’ are widely available, most don’t differentiate between one airline and another, or one aircraft and another.
 What if consumers were more easily able to choose to fly only on the most environmentally efficient aircraft?
 What if they actively chose the flight operated with an A350 rather than an B747?
 Do they have the information today to make that choice?

 Related OAG content: